-Customer Relationship Management refers to the creation, implementation, and evaluation of strategies in managing customer relationships.
+Customer Relationship Management (CRM) refers to the creation, implementation, and evaluation of strategies in managing customer relationships.
 With CRM, a business can deal with customer problems and complaints to increase customer satisfaction.

-CRM is either a technology, a strategy, or a process, depending on how management views its purpose.
 Most often, companies integrate technology into a CRM process for a more efficient outcome.
 Creating a system to manage customer interactions can provide many benefits to a company.

-CRM, which refers to technology, refers to the use of cloud storage, a computer system or application to monitor progress.
+CRM, which refers to technology, refers to the use of cloud storage, a computer system, or an application to monitor progress.
 CRM as a strategy identifies the philosophy of the business regarding customer relationship, satisfaction, and interaction.
-CRM as a process may integrate the use of technology-based on the company’s strategy or philosophy.
+CRM as a process may integrate the use of technology based on the company’s strategy or philosophy.

 With the proper use of these three different CRM categories, the company can create a powerful tool to aid them in dealing with demanding customers.
 Most companies rely on a CRM to track customer engagement to their product or service.
-CRM in BPO
+How can CRM help a business?

 Customer relationship management is one of the main tasks delegated in outsourced companies.
 Commonly in call centers, CRM enables companies to attract and convert leads, retain customers, and give better services through business process outsourcing.
-This also helps them organize workflows and processes in customer service while saving costs and resources Outsourcing CRM

-Outsource Accelerator provides you the best outsourcing companies in the Philippines, where you can save up-to 70% on staffing cost.
-We have over 3,000 articles, 200+ podcast episodes, and a comprehensive directory with 700+ BPOs… all designed to make it easier for clients to learn about, and engage with, outsourcing.
+We have over 5,000 articles, 350+ podcast episodes, and a comprehensive directory with 2500 BPOs… all designed to make it easier for clients to learn about, and engage with, outsourcing.

-What is Business Process Outsourcing (BPO)?
+What is What is business process outsourcing?
 What is Business Process Outsourcing BPO?

-BPO speeds up processes and enhances efficiency.
-Companies that outsource some of their business activities use their time on core services and competencies.
-With this shift in focus, companies improve their current processes that may result in improved customer satisfaction.
+With this shift in focus, companies improve their current processes which may result in improved customer satisfaction.
 BPO helps companies divert their resources to more critical business strategies.
-Often, companies find it impractical to hire a full-time position in-house because of the cost associated with doing so.
-How does Business Process Outsourcing work?

-When a business engages an external specialist to manage and operate some of its internal processes, it's referred to as business process outsourcing.
-Such ‘processes’ include customer service, accounting and finance, or sales.
 It is different from hiring an agency to do specific tasks, as the outsourcing provider (BPO) is more concerned with the ongoing production of labour-intensive tasks, instead of the higher-level strategy and guidance.

 Now, business process outsourcing has broadened and is more akin to staff augmentation, or staff leasing.
 What are the benefits of business process outsourcing?

-The business process outsourcing sector is a vast industry, generating over $200bn annually, and employing many millions of people worldwide.
-Some examples include: Big enterprise
+The business process outsourcing sector is a vast industry, generating over $200bn annually, and employing millions of people worldwide.

 Facebook and Uber outsource many of their operational functions, including content moderation for Facebook, and customer service for Uber Medium-size businesses